jaysoo/nx-react-book/manuscript/chapter3.md

 T>
 T> We can ask Nx to generate the dependency graph automatically, as well as highlight the parts of the graph that are affected by a given changeset.
 T>
-T> Nx can retest (ESLint, Jest, Cypress) and rebuild only the affected projects within our workspace.
+T> Nx can retest and rebuild only the affected projects within our workspace.
+T>
+T> By using a monorepo, related changes in different projects can be in the same changeset (i.e. pull-request), which gives us a full picture of the changes.
+T>
+T> Nx allows us to strictly enforce library project boundaries.
 T>
 T> Nx automatically formats our code for us in an opinionated way using Prettier.